-13. Responsible Investment Policy
+12 Responsible Investment Policy

-The Foundation is the kaitiaki of the funds for the people in Auckland and Northland in perpetuity.
+The Foundation is the kaitiaki of the funds for the people in Tāmaki Makaurau Auckland and Te Tai Tokerau Northland in perpetuity.
 As such, the Foundation has a financial as well as social responsibility to its stakeholders.
-Investing responsibly and integrating Environmental, Social and Governance (ESG) factors with regard to impact on society and planet into its investment decision-making (including those of the underlying investment managers) and ownership practices are aligned with the expectations of our stakeholders.
+Investing responsibly and integrating Environmental, Social and Governance (ESG) factors into its investment decision-making (including those of the underlying investment managers) and ownership practices are aligned with the expectations of our stakeholders.
 As all investments create impact the Foundation:

-- aims to minimise harm, - seeks positive impacts while generating wealth.
+- aims to minimise harm. - seeks positive impacts while generating wealth.